Zach's Ceremony

 Zach's Ceremony is an Australian coming of age documentary film.
-It looks at the transition to adulthood from an indigenous cultural perspective.
+It looks at the transition to adulthood from an Indigenous cultural perspective.
 It features Zach Doomadgee and his father Alec Doomadgee.

-About the film
+Synopsis

-The film looks at what it means to be an indigenous Australian and Zach Doomadgee's cultural journey.
-Zach who is of indigenous and Caucasian descent is influenced by two cultures.
-It also looks at how Zach is affected by being one of the few Indigenous children at his Sydney school, being too dark.
+The film looks at what it means to be an Indigenous Australian and Zach Doomadgee's cultural journey.
+Zach who is of Indigenous and Caucasian descent is influenced by two cultures.
+It also looks at how Zach is affected by being one of the few Aboriginal children at his Sydney school, being too dark.
 It also looks at his being too light-skinned when he visits his father's community in far-north Queensland.

+Production and cast

+The film was written and produced by Sarah Linton and directed by Aaron Petersen.

 Alec Doomadgee played a major part in the film in both direction and production.

-The film was shown at New York's Margaret Mead Film Festival.

-The film was begin in 2009 when Zach was aged around 10.
+The film was begun in 2009 when Zach was aged around 10.

-Theater screenings
+Release

+Zach's Ceremony premiered at the Hot Docs Canadian International Documentary Festival in May 2016.
+The film was also shown at the Margaret Mead Film Festival in New York City.

-It was announced by FilmInk that the documentary would open across Australia from Thursday 30 March, 2016, and screen at Cinema Nova in Carlton, Victoria.
+It was announced by FilmInk that the documentary would open across Australia from Thursday 30 March 2017, and screen at Cinema Nova in Carlton, Victoria.